Grant-Archibald-MS/powerfuldev-testing/roles-and-responsibilities/enterprise-architects.md

 # Enterprise Architects

 As an Enterprise Architect, your role is pivotal in ensuring that the technological landscape of your organization is robust, scalable, and aligned with strategic objectives.
-You are responsible for reviewing and sinder implemention plans for content like the pillars of the [Power Well-Architected Framework](https://aka.ms/powa), integrating low-code solutions with existing IT investments, and ensuring holistic integration across both low-code and code-first environments.
+You are responsible for reviewing and setting implementation plans for content like the pillars of the [Power Well-Architected Framework](https://aka.ms/powa), integrating low-code solutions with existing IT investments, and ensuring holistic integration across both low-code and code-first environments.
 Your oversight ensures that the organization's technology infrastructure supports business goals and drives innovation.

 ## Interests and Oversight